MomentaiChris26/Chris-Tri-Portfolio/README.md

 ## Functionality / Features

 List of features and functionality on the site include:
-- Navigation bar is same on all pages and provides the user an indication on which page they are on.
+- Navigation bar is the same on all pages and provides the user an indication on which page they are on.
 - Navigation bar becomes a hamburger menu when the screen shrinks below 820px for website responsiveness.
-- Landing page provides direct link to projects page for visitors to be able to view projects.
+- Home page provides a direct link to projects page.
-- Contact page is linked with email address as well as an email address for direct messages.
+- Contact page is linked with email address and provides an email address for direct messages.
-- Skills page has icons to show user the languages in the form of icons.
-As well alt text for if icons aren't visible on their browser.
+- Skills page uses icons to show programming languages.
-- Blog is kept inside a small box for scrolling.
+- Blog is kept inside a small container for scrolling in single page view.
-- Project page has a clickable picture that will display the link to the github or website (if applicable) when clicked.
+- Project page has clickable pictures that display links to the github or website (if applicable) when clicked.
 This is purely for visual effects and demonstrate some css animations.
 - Certain pages have animation to improve website appeal.
-These include the home page with text appearing a second after the site has loaded.
-- There's a link in about me that downloads the pdf version of my resume.
+- Link in about me page that downloads the pdf version of resume.

 ## Tech Stack
 - HTML
 - CSS
-- Javascript
 - Formspree
 - Netlify for deployment
 - Github for version control

-## Issues and other information
+## Known issues and other information

-One issue I had with my HTML validator was this error below.
+One issue when I ran my pages through the HTML validator was this error below.
 ![HTML Validator error](./docs/html-validator-known-issue.JPG)

-I am aware of this issue, however, I decided not to change the HTML Semantic as I believe this portion of the HTML/CSS was vitally important for my site's responsiveness, as this error relates to the hamburger menu.
-As I decided not to use Bootstrap or Javascript, this was the only way to accomplish it.
+I am fully aware of this issue and I decided not to fix the error as it related to the vital responsive hamburger menu on my site.

+Normally I would have fixed this error if it was a client's website or any other website.
+I would have used Javascript or bootstrap to create the hamburger menu.

+However, for the assessment requirement, I decided to not change the code, and leave the error as it was the only way I knew how to create the responsive hamburger menu using just CSS.